-At OESH, we committed to make shoes that were good for our planet long before it was fashionable.
-Since 2011, when we made our very first pair of shoes, we recognized that the best way to reduce both carbon emissions and waste is to simplify the manufacturing process and keep components and materials to a minimum.
+When we made our very first pair of shoes in 2011, we recognized that the best way to reduce both carbon emissions and waste is to simplify the manufacturing process and keep components and materials to a minimum.
 That’s because 97% of the carbon footprint of a typical pair of shoes comes from the multi-stage manufacturing process (68%) and processing the materials that are used (29%).

-Some shoe companies advertise their use of certain natural or recycled materials that in reality, when manufactured into shoes, can actually have a net negative effect on the environment.
-Before OESH decides to use any material, whether it’s natural, synthetic, or recycled, we first evaluate the carbon emissions required for processing or recycling.
+Some shoe companies advertise their use of certain natural or recycled materials, but when manufactured into shoes, these can actually have a net negative effect on the environment.
+Whereas, before OESH decides to use any material–whether natural, synthetic, or recycled–we first evaluate the carbon emissions required for processing or recycling.
 We also consider how the processed material could potentially further contaminate the environment either during use and/or at its end-of-life.
 If a material is not good for the planet, it’s not good enough for OESH.
-In addition, we are constantly innovating and creating new technologies and processing abilities through our award-winning research, which has been generously supported by National Science Foundation grants.
+In addition, OESH is constantly innovating and creating new technologies and processing abilities through our award-winning research, which has been generously supported by National Science Foundation grants.
 Here are a few of our current projects: